 When we were out of the lanes we walked along woodland paths, including beech woods with soft mossy fallen trees and ferns in the understory.
 The dog’s mercury is coming into flower, and the enchanter’s nightshade.
 One beautiful wood was a reserve owned by the Devon Wildlife Trust in which we crossed the border between North Cornwall and North Devon.

 We were hoping the that village of Shop would have a café where we could stop for something, but after following a sign for a tearoom for 50m we asked a man locking up the village hall and he said it was about a mile and a half away.
 It’s a very expensive place anyway, he told us; cream teas for £8!
 We didn’t fancy walking a mile and a half out of our way and back again just for a cuppa so we sat in the village bus shelter which faced out of the wind, and revived ourselves on beef jerky and other trail snacks, and rested our feet.

 We got to Hartland at 4.15, where my lovely cousin Siriol came to meet us, and drove us back to their house in Instow where we are staying for four whole nights, being ferried to and from the start and end of our walks.
 She and Neil pampered us rotten.

 All in all a pleasant day’s quiet walking, mostly in full sun, and unless we were walking through an actual village, we met no one.
 Peaceful.
-But once then we did remark on, was that we missed the sweeping panoramas of the coast where you almost always have a visual sense of where you have, and where you are going.
+But once then we did remark on, was that we missed the sweeping panoramas of the coast where you almost always have a visual sense of where you have been, and where you are going.
 Places and the relationship between them are connected in your mind.
 Today it was as though we were walking blind, in a perpetual present.

 NB.
 My two favourite poems about wind are by Seamus Heaney and Ted Hughes: ‘Storm on the Island’, and ‘Wind’ respectively.